Papilio palamedes: Description

 The upperside of the wings is blackish brown with both wings having a yellow postmedian band and a yellow submarginal band.
 There is a yellow bar at the end of the forewing cell.
 The underside of the wings is black with the forewing having a yellow postmedian band and a yellow submarginal band.
 The hindwing has a few colored bands; the first being cream; the second, orange; the third, blue; and the fourth, orange.
 There is a yellow streak on the inner margin of the hindwing which runs parallel to the body.
 The wingspan ranges from 4 1/2 to 5 1/8 inches (11 to 13 cm).

 Habitat

 This species may be found in habitats such as cypress swamplands, coastal swamplands, wet riparian forests, bay forests, and savannas in the southeastern United States and northeastern Mexico.
-They're longer tongues allow for specific plant-pollinator relationships with plant species such as Platanthera ciliaris in coastal-plain habitats.
+Their longer tongues allow for specific plant-pollinator relationships with plant species such as Platanthera ciliaris in coastal-plain habitats.